 In two major Afghanistan policy addresses-March 27, 2009, and December 1, 2009-President Obama stressed that more needed to be done to promote the legitimacy and effectiveness of the Afghan government at both the Kabul and local levels.
 In the latter statement, he said: "The days of providing a blank check [to the Afghan government] are over."
-The December 16, 2010, summary of an Administration review of Afghanistan policy says that the United States is supporting Afghan efforts to "better improve national and sub-national governance, and to build institutions with increased transparency and accountability to reduce corruption-key steps in sustaining the Afghan government."
-The President did not raise this issue directly in his June 22, 2011 announcement of a U.S. troop drawdown, but the implication of his speech is that the Afghan government will be expected to assume full responsibility for more of its own functions, not limited to security but including revenue generation, oversight, service delivery, and provision of justice.
+The President did not raise the issue of governance directly in his June 22, 2011, announcement of an initial U.S. troop drawdown from Afghanistan, but the implication of his speech is that the Afghan government will be expected, as the drawdowns proceed during 2011-2014, to assume full responsibility for more of its own functions, not limited to security but including revenue generation, oversight, service delivery, and provision of justice.
+Some believe that Afghanistan will revert to a terrorist haven unless effective governance is well established before the transition to Afghan leadership is completed by 2014.